Gonpo Namgyal: Defeat and capture

 In 1862, he took control of the Sichuan-Tibet Avenue, cut off the postal route, and blocked the delivery of food and salaries for the troops stationed in Tibet.
 For the Tibetan Kashag government, his control of the Kham area seriously affected the Sichuan-Tibet tea trade, and he took an anti-Buddhist stance and threatened the Kashag government, which was eager to exterminate him.

 After the Qing Dynasty defeated the Taiping Heavenly Kingdom and the peasant uprising in Sichuan, in 1863, the Minister in Tibet was ordered to form a tie-up with the Governor-General of Sichuan to mobilize troops to suppress Bori and Gongbulang.
 In 1865, the Tibetan army first launched an attack on the Bori-Gongblang knot on the Jinsha River, and other Qing troops from all walks of life arrived one after another, and the Bori-Gongblang knot was besieged.
 In July, the Tibetan army surrounded Bori Village.
 Bori Gongbong led his troops to resist and ran out of ammunition and food, so he set fire to Bori Village and died in the fire.

-Legacy and views
+Legacy

-After the death of Namgye, the Ganden Phodrang government took control of Nyarong, as well as influencing Derge and the Hor States.
-This resulted in renewed conflict between Ganden Phodrang and Qing leaders, eventually culminating in Zhao Erfeng's expedition into Tibet.
-As Namgye's opposition to the Gandren Phodrang forms a parallel to the Chinese Communist Party's opposition towards the 14th Dalai Lama, the Communist government has praised Namgye as a peasant leader and hero; hotels have been erected bearing his name.
-The party's praise of him is in spite of his noble origins; this is justified with the slogan "where there is oppression, there is resistance".
-Some historians contend that if Namgye's state had survived, it would have been more effective than the Ganden Phodrang at dispelling Chinese invasion.
+After its defeat of Namgyal, the Ganden Phodrang government regained control of Kham by 1866-67, established its seat at Nyarong, and restrengthened its influence in Derge and in the Hor States.

+This resulted in another future conflict between Tibet's Ganden Phodrang government and Chinese Qing leaders, the latter of whom eventually sent military forces then Zhao Erfeng's 1905 invasion forces into Kham.
+These forces continued on to invade Lhasa, where they were finally defeated and surrendered in 1912 to the 13th Dalai Lama, during the collapse of the Qing dynasty.